eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-09_dean-s-tokyo-snapshots-tofuro-roppongi.md

 - - -

-This page is synchronized from the post: [🍙 Dean's Tokyo Snapshots 🍙 土風炉 六本木 Tofuro Roppongi](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-tofuro-roppongi)
+This page is synchronized from the post: ['🍙 Dean''s Tokyo Snapshots 🍙 土風炉 六本木 Tofuro Roppongi'](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-tofuro-roppongi)